yegor256/blog/_posts/2017/may/2017-05-30-why-contribute-to-open-source.md

 hourly rate or your salary will
 [definitely]({% pst 2014/oct/2014-10-29-how-much-do-you-cost %}) be higher.

+{% quote If you contribute out of pure altruism, you will lose the motivation very soon. %}

 I would recommend, before becoming a contributor, you ask yourself a question: How will this affect my resume, my profile, and my reputation on the market?
 Will they put me into the list of contributors?
 Will they promote me in exchange